Why Is My Toilet Leaking at the Base?

 Hire a Plumber to Replace the Wax Ring

-If you determine that a failed wax ring is indeed the problem, fixing it requires removing the toilet, replacing the ring and reinstalling the toilet.
-While it’s possible to complete the work without a plumbing license, DIY toilet removal is not recommended.
-Here’s why you should leave the issue to a qualified plumber:
+If you find that a faulty wax ring is indeed the problem, fixing it involves removing the toilet, replacing the ring and reinstalling the toilet.
+While it’s possible to attempt the work without a plumbing license, DIY toilet removal is not recommended.
+Here’s why you should leave the issue to a experienced plumber:

 Schedule Toilet Repair with an Expert Plumber